Professor Willem HollmannProfessor of Linguistics

 Papers in refereed journals:

-- To appear.
+- 2020.
 Hollmann, Willem B. The ‘nouniness’ of attributive adjectives and ‘verbiness’ of predicative adjectives: evidence from phonology.
 English Language and Linguistics.

 - 2013a.
 Hollmann, Willem B. Nouns and verbs in Cognitive Grammar: where is the 'sound' evidence?
 Cognitive Linguistics 24:275-308.